DRL/blobtools/README.md

 The installation script will:
 - install Python dependencies through PIP
 - download and install a copy of [samtools-1.5](http://www.htslib.org/download/) into the folder ```blobtools/samtools/```
-- download a copy of [NCBI TaxDump](ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/) and create a nodesDB.txt file which BlobTools will use for linking TaxIDs to taxonomies
+- download a copy of [NCBI TaxDump](ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/) and create a nodesDB.txt file in ```blobtools/data/```.
+BlobTools will use this file for linking TaxIDs to NCBI taxonomies.
 - create a BlobTools executable

 Usage